klauz1984/photobooth/README.md

 The software design is very modular.

-#### klauz edit

-* Italian translation
-* Add 2 button [print] & [restart] where take photo Feel free to add new postprocessing components, a GUI based on some other library, etc.

 ## Feedback and bugs
 I appreciate any feedback or bug reports.
 Please submit them via the [Issue tracker](https://github.com/reuterbal/photobooth/issues/new?template=bug_report.md) and always include your `photobooth.log` file (is created automatically in the top folder) and a description of your hardware and software setup.